 - MI is a relatively new approach, and more research is needed to understand its long-term effectiveness.

 How to Find a Therapist Trained in Motivational Interviewing

 If you believe that motivational interviewing could be helpful for you, it is essential to find a therapist who is trained in this approach.

-Zinnia Healing is an addiction treatment center that offers MI-based therapy.
+Zinnia Health is an addiction treatment center that offers MI-based therapy.